-Drill hole Information

-- A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: - easting and northing of the drill hole collar - elevation or RL (Reduced Level elevation above sea level in metres) of the drill hole collar - o dip and azimuth of the hole - down hole length and interception depth - o hole length.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Refer to Table 1 of this document - Drillhole Information Summary, Springfield Project.

-Data aggregation methods

-- In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. - Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. - The assumptions used for any reporting of metal equivalent values should be clearly stated.

-- Significant intersections are based on greater than 0.5% Cu and may include up to a maximum of 3.0m of internal dilution, with a minimum composite grade of 1.0% Cu. - Cu grades used for calculating significant intersections are uncut. - Reported intersections are based on a regular sample interval of 1m or 5m composites in regular drilling subject to location of geological boundaries. - Minimum and maximum sample intervals used for intersection calculation are 0.3m and 1.2m respectively. - No metal equivalents are used in the intersection calculation. - Where core loss occurs; the average lengthweighted grade of the two adjacent samples are attributed to the interval for the purpose of calculating the intersection.
+Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.
+Significant intersections are based on greater than 0.5% Cu and may include up to a maximum of 3.0m of internal dilution, with a minimum composite grade of 1.0% Cu.
+Cu grades used for calculating significant intersections are uncut.
+Minimum and maximum diamond core sample intervals used for intersection calculation are 0.3m and 1.2m respectively subject to location of geological boundaries.
+Reported intersections from RC drilling are based on regular 1 metre sample intervals.
+No metal equivalents are used in the intersection calculation.
+Where core loss occurs; the average lengthweighted grade of the two adjacent samples are attributed to the interval for the purpose of calculating the intersection.
 The maximum interval of missing core which can be incorporated with the reported intersection is 1m.